martinvonz/jj/docs/contributing.md

 This project follows [Google's Open Source Community Guidelines](https://opensource.google/conduct/).

 ## Setting up a development environment

-To develop `jj`, the mandatory steps are simply to [install Rust](https://www.rust-lang.org/tools/install), clone the repository, and use `cargo build`, `cargo fmt`, `cargo test`, etc.  If you are preparing a PR, there are some additional recommended steps.
+To develop `jj`, the mandatory steps are simply to [install Rust](https://www.rust-lang.org/tools/install) (the default installer options are fine), clone the repository, and use `cargo build`, `cargo fmt`, `cargo test`, etc.  If you are preparing a PR, there are some additional recommended steps.

 ### Summary